2018 WORKSHOPS at the SAN DIEGO MOSAIC SCHOOL

 REPRESENTATIONAL ROMAN Using MEXICAN SMALTI

-The inspiration for this workshop came to Kim Emerson during a recent trip to Italy while visiting ancient Roman mosaic sites.
+The inspiration for this workshop came to Kim Emerson during a trip in 2017 to Italy while visiting ancient Roman mosaic sites.
 In Aquileia at the Museo Nazionale, on display there is a fragmented 2nd century still life themed floor mosaic known as “the unswept floor”.
 The imagery of these infamous floor mosaics are hyper-realistic representations in stone tesserae of edible elements from the Roman banquet.
 Using the basic geometry of the square, we will have fun recreating detailed representations of what was left on the floor after the dinner party!

 In this workshop, using only Mexican smalti glass, we will create imagery of still life subject matter, such as a lemon or an olive branch.
 We will focus on the main still-life element, the background andamento, as well as the play of shadows in tesserae.
 This is an excellent workshop to better understand representational mosaic design, and perfect your precision cutting using modern materials, adhesives, and tools.

 The size of the mosaic wall panel (on wood for interior display) will be your choice of an 8″ x 10″ or a 10″ x 10″.
-We will NOT be using thin-set adhesive in this workshop, but we will be grouting the finished mosaics.
+We will NOT be using thin-set adhesive in this workshop, but we WILL be grouting the finished mosaics.

 Click images to enlarge: